prismicio/prismic-gatsby/docs/previews-manual-setup.md

 implementation.
 This allows the system to be flexible and work alongside other parts of your site.

-The following guide is a recommended approach to implementing previews, but customizations are encouraged.
+The following guide is a recommended approach **only** if the provided higher-order components do not serve your use-case.
+See the main [Previews][./previews-hocs.md] docs for more information on using the HOCs.

 ## Table on Contents